Haind03/Crypto/intro/note.md

 ### 2.4 XOR

- 1. ví dụ về xor: Given the string "label", XOR each character with the integer 13.
+1. example of xor: Given the string "label", XOR each character with the integer 13.
 Convert these integers back to a string and submit the flag as crypto{new_string}
 ```
 x = "label"
 strig = [ord(o) for o in x]
 print(strig)
 print("".join((chr(13 ^ o) for o in strig)))
 ```
-- Chúng ta thu được chuỗi mới
 ```
 [108, 97, 98, 101, 108]
 aloha
 ```
-- Vậy Flag: `crypto{aloha}`
+- Flag: `crypto{aloha}`

  2. XOR PROPERTIES
 ```